Giusseppe-97/Uncertainty_Quantification/docs/pages/installation/Downloading repository/Downloading repository.md

 ```

-## Verifying the statistical_learning repository
+## Verifying the UQ repository

-Go to <https://github.com/Giusseppe-97/statistical_learning>, and check if the files match the one you just downloaded.
+Go to <https://github.com/Giusseppe-97/UQ>, and check if the files match the one you just downloaded.
 If they don't, verify that you downloaded the last version.

 If they do, you are now ready to try the first [demo](../../demos/Getting Started/getting_started.html)!